Detecting Toxic Flow: Conclusions

 \section{Conclusions}

 We employed machine learning and statistical methods to detect toxic flow.
-We also developed a new method, which we call {\ourmodel}, for brokers to assess the toxicity of each trade they do with their clients.
-Out-of-sample AUC of {\ourmodel} is high, stable, and outperforms the other methods we considered.
+We also developed a novel method for online training of neural networks, which we call {\ourmodel}.
+We use {\ourmodel} to estimate the parameters of a neural network (sequentially) that computes the probability that an incoming trade will be toxic.
+The out-of-sample performance of the multilayered-perceptron (MLP) trained with {\ourmodel} is high, stable, and outperforms the other methods we considered.

 We proposed a broker's strategy that uses these predictions to decide which trades are internalised and which are externalised by the broker.
-The mean PnL of the internalise-externalise strategy we obtain with {\ourmodel} is the highest (when compared with the benchmarks) and it is robust to model parameter choices.
-Future research will consider a hierarchical version of the problem, where there is a structure for toxicity common to all traders. {\ourmodel} can also be used in other areas of financial mathematics, such as in the prediction of fill-rate probabilities, and in multi-armed bandit problems for trading; see, e.g., \cite{arroyo2023deep} and \cite{cartea2023bandits}.
+The mean PnL of the internalise-externalise strategy we obtain when training the MLP with {\ourmodel} is the highest (when compared with the benchmarks) and it is robust to model parameter choices.
+Future research will consider a hierarchical version of the problem, where there is a structure for toxicity common to all traders.
+The methodology proposed by {\ourmodel} can also be used in other areas of finance where sequential updates are desirable, such as in the prediction of fill-rate probabilities, and in multi-armed bandit problems for trading; see, e.g., \cite{arroyo2023deep} and \cite{cartea2023bandits}.